Standard Industrial Classification 2007 (SIC 2007)

 - Manufacturing - New divisions have been created for new industries, or old ones with increased significance.
 Manufacture of basic pharmaceutical products and pharmaceutical preparations (21) and Manufacture of computer, electronic and optical products (26) are examples.
 Recycling has been moved from manufacturing to the new Section E - see below.

-- Repair and installation - This used to be classified with manufacturing, but is now classified as a separate part of manufacture bringing all businesses doing mainly repair and installation of machinery and equipment together (33).
+- Repair and installation - This used to be classified with manufacturing, but is now classified as a separate part of manufacturing bringing all businesses doing mainly repair and installation of machinery and equipment together (33).
 There is no easy way to separate repair and installation activities from manufacturing in old records and so this may result in a discontinuity in any recoded back series.

 - Water supply; sewerage, waste management and remediation activities (E) - There has been a massive increase in recycling since the early 1990s.
 This is reflected in its move from Section D, 'Manufacturing', in SIC 2003 and its brigading with other related activities in Section E, under SIC 2007.